HL7/fhir-ipa/input/pagecontent/privacy.md

-This specification depends on [Smart App Launch](http://hl7.org/fhir/smart-app-launch) which uses an OAuth based Authorization process, where the user decides what access to grant to the application that they are using.
+This specification depends on [Smart App Launch](http://hl7.org/fhir/smart-app-launch) which profiles an OAuth 2.0 authorization process, such that the user decides what access to grant to the application that they are using.

 The application asks for the access it requires based on [SMART App Launch Patient Scopes](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#patient-specific-scopes), either when the OAuth process is initiated, or when the application is registered.
 Other additional information may be collected during whatever registration process applies for the application.

-Once the OAuth process is launched, the Authorization server considers the combination of:
+Once the OAuth process is launched, the Authorization server considers rules such as:

 * Applicable laws and regulations
 * Institutional policies and agreements